ThymeKeeper/frost/README.md

 # ❄️ Frost

-A blazingly fast, lightweight, Terminal User Interface (TUI) SQL IDE for Snowflake, built with Rust.
+A fast, lightweight, Terminal User Interface (TUI) SQL IDE for Snowflake, built with Rust.
 Navigate your data warehouse, execute queries, and analyze results - all from the comfort of your terminal.

 ### Core Functionality
 - **Full SQL Editor** with syntax highlighting, find/replace, and bracket matching